 2. A Linux and Unix command that allows the user to configure their network settings.
 See the ip command page for further information.

-Also see: Binary, CIDR, External IP address, ICANN, Internal IP address, InterNIC, IP spoofing, IPv4, IPv6, Localhost, Netmask, Network definitions, Ping, Protocol, Reserved address space, Static allocation, Subnet
+Also see: Binary, CIDR, External IP address, ICANN, Internal IP address, InterNIC, IP spoofing, IPv4, IPv6, Localhost, Netmask, Network terms, Ping, Protocol, Reserved address space, Static allocation, Subnet